drfoxvet/drfoxvet-net/site/content/post/our-affinities-poetic-visions-and-vexations-of-a-veterinarian.md

 Renewable resource, harvested furbearer,
 Hunter’s trophy, trapper’s challenge,
 Icon of wilderness, endangered species.
-But for the First people, the Anishiaabe,
+But for the First people, the Anishinaabe,
 Ma’iingan, the wolf is of the heart
 And spirit shared before all words,
 One Soul, one Earth, one Truth revered.

  Oct 2012

 Advice to Brother Wolf

 In fear and frenzy
 You try to bite the stars;
 My brother, bite away